Textualize/textual/docs/widgets/list_view.md

 ### ChildrenUpdated

-The `ListView.ChildrenUpdated` message is emitted when the elements in the `ListView` are changed (e.g. a child is added, or the list is cleared)
+The `ListView.ChildrenUpdated` message is emitted when the elements in the `ListView` are changed (e.g. a child is added, or the list is cleared).

 - [x] Bubbles